demirozman/azure-capstone-microservice/README.md

-# Project 505: Microservices CI/CD Pipeline
+# Project 505 AZURE: Microservices CI/CD Pipeline

 ## Description

 This project aims to create full CI/CD Pipeline for microservice based applications using [Spring Petclinic Microservices Application](https://github.com/spring-petclinic/spring-petclinic-microservices).
 Jenkins Server deployed on Elastic Compute Cloud (EC2) Instance is used as CI/CD Server to build pipelines.
+In this project Ubuntu 22.04 LTS is prefered.
 ## DevOps Pipelines

 ### Development Diagram